dreaminbb/dreaminbb/README.md

 - 👋 Hi, I’m @dreaminbb
-- 👀 I’m interested in ...backend webapp and making app
+- 👀 I’m interested in ...backend webapp and making app and machine learnig also backend
 - 🌱 I’m currently learning ...python web app and learimg c in my school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...